mureinik/bpunit/README.md

 list completely empty and some were introduced:

   1. Obviously, as a set of utilities to helper for JUnit, BPUnit must depend on it.
-BPUnit depends on JUnit 4.12, the latest (and last) 4.x release.
+BPUnit depends on JUnit Jupiter 5.3.2, the latest JUnit release.
-     JUnit does not break backwards compatibility between minor versions, and although BPUnit does *not* guarantee it, it strive to use only the the most trivial APIs JUnit provides in order to be backwards compatible with older JUnit 4.x releases.
+     JUnit does not break backwards compatibility between minor versions, and although BPUnit does *not* guarantee it, it strive to use only the the most trivial APIs JUnit provides in order to be backwards compatible with older JUnit 5.x releases.

   2. [SLF4J](http://www.slf4j.org/) is used to hide the logging implementation details.
 This is done to allow other projects using